7 Questions You Need to Ask When Choosing a Bank

 There are thousands of options out there, but by asking the right questions, you can make sure you’re choosing the best bank for you and your needs.

-We spoke with Anthony Giorgianni, Associate Finance Editor at Consumer Reports, about the questions you need to ask when you’re looking at a new bank.
+To help you figure out how to choose a bank, we spoke with Anthony Giorgianni, Associate Finance Editor at Consumer Reports, about the questions you need to ask when you’re looking at a new bank.
 Remember to ask these questions or research them before you commit to a bank account, and you’ll save yourself a lot of hassle (and maybe even some money).

 1. What fees are there?